strapi/documentation/docusaurus/docs/dev-docs/backend-customization/tutorial.md

 Out of the box, the FoodAdvisor project does not provide any email service.

 Let's create an email service file to send an email.
-We will use it in the custom controller to notify the restaurant owner whenever a new review is created on the front-end website.
+We will use it later in a custom controller to notify the restaurant owner whenever a new review is created on the front-end website.

 Our goal is to:
-- create a new service file,
+- create a new service file for the Email single type,
 - declare a `send()` method for this service,
 - grab the sender address stored in the Email single type using the [Entity Service API](/dev-docs/api/entity-service),
 - send an email using parameters (e.g., recipient's address, subject, and email body) passed when invoking the service.